MauriceDsouza/MauriceDsouza/README.md

 - 👋 Hi, I’m @MauriceDsouza
-- 👀 I’m interested in Python Automation
+- 👀 I’m interested in SQL and Database Administration
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently about SQL and Data Analysis
-- 💞️ I’m looking to collaborate on Python
+- 💞️ I’m looking to collaborate on Data Analysis
 - 📫 How to reach me mauricedsouza619@gmail.com

 <!---